• Skip to main content

 • Whisk together the olive oil, balsamic vinegar, salt and rosemary leaves (if using) in a small bowl.

-3 tbsp. olive oil, 2 tbsp. balsamic vinegar
+3 tablespoons olive oil, 2 tablespoons balsamic vinegar

 • Arrange the onions on the baking sheet.
 Brush the tops with some of the oil/vinegar mixture, reserving the rest to serve with later.2